Large global solutions for nonlinear Schr\"odinger equations I, mass-subcritical cases

 \section{Acknowledgements}

 Part of this work was done while M. Beceanu, A. Soffer and Y. Wu were visiting CCNU (C.C.Normal University) Wuhan, China.
 The authors thank the institutions for their hospitality and the support.
 M.B. is partially supported by NSF grant DMS 1700293.
-Q.D.is partially supported by NSFC 11661061 and 11771165, and the Fundamental Research Funds for the Central Universities (CCNU18QN030, CCNU18CXTD04).
+Q.D. is supported by NSFC 11971191 and partially by NSFC 11771165.
 A.S is partially supported by NSF grant DMS 01600749 and NSFC 11671163.
 Y.W. is partially supported by NSFC 11771325 and 11571118.
 A.S. and Y.W. would like to thank Ch.
 Miao for useful discussions.